Southern-Style

 (My Great Grandparents)

-Only requirement of you is that you keep your contact information current so that we can contact you.
+Only requirement of you is that you keep your contact information current so

 I look forward to hearing more from you regarding this.